the enemies of a western black widow

 The blue mud wasp is kind of a bad ass.
 It steals the nests of black and yellow mud daubers.
 It removes their larvae along with any dead and dying spiders, caterpillars, etc. that they were feeding on.
 The blue mud wasp brings in a fresh kill for it’s brood.
 Often its prey is not killed, but is sedated or zombified to the point that it doesn’t move enough to escape while being eaten.

 Sounds hellish, but the good news is it’s not an aggressive stinger of people.
-Let them do their evil and keep your spider population in check.
+Let them do their evil and keep the spider population in check.

 Another foe of the widow spider is the praying mantis.
 It is the judo master with precision movement and timing.
 It grapples with it’s giant spiky forelimbs, and disassembles an opponent with it’s mandibles.

 Most birds, reptiles, and small mammals avoid these spiders.
 One exception is the shrike, a.k.a. the “butcherbird”, known for impaling prey on plant spines and other thorn-like fixtures.
 It’s a violent, clever maneuver that neutralizes the threat of a bite to the face, feet, or inside of the mouth.
-There are two Shrikes that spend time in the western black widow’s range, the Northern Shrikeand the Loggerhead Shrike.
+There are two Shrikes that spend time in the western black widow’s range, the Northern Shrike3 and the Loggerhead Shrike4.

 Widow spiders hide and avoid.
 But I’ve noticed when the spider at my house has an egg sack, if I come close, she scuttles around almost as if to make her presence known before retreating to guard the sack.
 It feels kind of like a threat display.

-If she were to bite me, there would be a 15% chance of a ‘dry bite’ in which envenomation does not occur.
+If she were to bite me, there would be a 15% chance of a ‘dry bite’ in which envenomation does not occur.5

 A guy walks up to the widow at her husbands funeral and says, “May I just say one word?”.
 “Sure” she replies.
 “Plethora”.
 The widow says, “Thanks.
 That means a lot.”.